Strategically Preparing Open Channel Flow for GATE Civil Engineering

 In this blog, I will be discussing how to prepare for one of the important subjects in Civil Engineering: Open Channel Flow.
-This subject is conceptual and contains application level questions in both theory and numerical parts.
+This subject is conceptual and contains application-level questions in both theory and numerical parts.
 Thorough understanding of the subject will be required to attempt these questions.
 At least one round of revision is necessary for this subject.
 Spend time in clearing the concepts and their applications.
-Practicing numerical questions are also important to attempt the questions with right approach in the exam so that the questions can be solved within the time limit.
+Practicing numerical questions are also important to attempt the questions with the right approach in the exam so that the questions can be solved within the time limit.

-A rough breakup of questions of various chapters in last 30 years in GATE is as follows:
+A rough breakup of questions of various chapters in the last 30 years in GATE is as follows:

 |Sl No||Topic||No. of Questions|

 An analysis of the last 5 years GATE papers reflects that Open Channel Flow carries 4-8 marks.

 14 days (if you have 8-10 months of preparation) with 3-4 hours daily

 7 days (if you have 4-5 months of preparation) with 6-7 hours daily

 The topic-wise preparation strategy is given below, with the most important concepts in bold & italics.
 Approximate time required for each chapter is mentioned along with it (this can be varied according to individual interests).
 It is advisable to prepare separate notes for formulae and for working out numerical questions.

 The textbook(s) to be referred are mentioned in a separate comprehensive blog which you should refer.